wingos80/thesis_notes/literature_study_notes/3rd_read_notes.md

 ### Notes-

 - Adaptive critic can also be called actor critic methods, since policy evaluation (the critic) and policy improvement (the actor) are approximated by two function approximators.
-- 3 main groups of ACDs can be identified:
+- 3 main groups of ACDs can be identified: cite
 	1. Heuristic dynamic programming, the most basic form and uses critics to estimate cost-to-go/rewards.
 	2. Dual heuristic programming, critics approximate gradients of cost-to-go/rewards with respect to critic inputs
 	3. Globalized dual heuristic programming, which approximates cost-to-go/rewards as well as its' derivative.